Formation Dynamics of Quantum Droplets for Homonuclear and Heteronuclear Mixtures: Homonuclear versus heteronuclear systems

-Panels \ref{fig:breathing}(c) and \ref{fig:breathing}(d) show that Gaussian initial conditions lead to clean sinusoidal oscillations without any sign of amplitude decay over the simulated period, whereas discrete initial conditions have more complex dynamics, exhibiting superimposed fluctuations unrelated to droplet dynamics or monotonically increasing width, which represent cases of failed droplet formation.
+Panels \ref{fig:breathing}(c) and \ref{fig:breathing}(d) show that Gaussian initial conditions lead to clean sinusoidal oscillations without perceptible signs of amplitude decay or discontinuous dynamics over the simulated period, while discrete initial conditions have more complex dynamics, exhibiting superimposed fluctuations unrelated to droplet dynamics or monotonically increasing width, which represent cases of failed droplet formation.

 Figure \ref{fig:damping} presents the damping rate analysis for homonuclear and heteronuclear droplets.
-We computed the damping rate from the envelope of detrended width oscillations using the Hilbert transform analysis.
-The envelope is fit to exponential decay $A(t) = A_0e^{-\gamma t}$ to extract the damping rate $\gamma$.
+As already stated, we computed the damping rate $\gamma$ from the envelope of detrended width oscillations using the Hilbert transform analysis.

 Damping of breathing oscillations proceeds through coupling to other degrees of freedom and eventual thermalization.
-We extract valid damping rates for 69 of the 85 formed droplets.
+We extract valid damping rates for 76 of the 92 droplets formed.
 The extraction of the damping rate failed for 16 runs, predominantly homonuclear configurations (15/16).
-Analysis reveals that these failures correlate with low breathing amplitude: runs with invalid damping exhibit mean amplitude $0.098 \pm 0.073$, compared to $0.246 \pm 0.133$ for successful extractions.
+Analysis reveals that these failures correlate with low breathing amplitude: runs with invalid damping exhibit mean amplitude $0.098 \pm 0.072$, compared to $0.238 \pm 0.133$ for successful extractions.
 The Hilbert transform envelope method requires measurable amplitude decay to fit an exponential; when oscillations are small (amplitude $\lesssim 10\%$), the envelope becomes essentially flat, yielding fitted decay rates indistinguishable from zero or slightly negative.
 Indeed, 6 of the 16 failed runs are classified as equilibrated, where stable width by definition precludes observable damping.
 Rather than report potentially spurious values, we conservatively exclude these runs from damping statistics.
 This limitation does not affect our physical conclusions, as the failed runs represent droplets that have reached equilibrium or exhibit oscillations too weak for reliable damping measurement.